Code-Institute-Submissions/sami-sinnari-MilestoneProject3/README.md

 #### Typography

 - I used only one font for this website.
-The name of the font is : Raleway, and it was taken from Google Fonts.
+The name of the font is : **Raleway**, and it was taken from Google Fonts.
 I decided to use Raleway as it presents more modern look.
-It is clear to read and pairs nicely.
+It is clear to read and looks simple.

 ### Wireframes